 - Shipping is complex

 Meanwhile, holding your product is a good option too.
 After the company gets the order, they take the asked item from their shelves and deliver them to the customer.
-There’s no third party involved because the customer gets their order from the online store they have ordered.
+Again, there’s no third party involved because the customer gets their order from the online eCommerce store.

 - It offers you higher control over your shipping options